Did you know that in the past 3 years, 72 participants from 18 countries have taken this course with IATA?

-IATA's Aircraft Recovery course prepares you to identify potential issues with removing immobilized or disabled aircraft in a timely manner.
-Course content is based on the IATA Aircraft Recovery Task Force (ARTF) syllabus for theoretical training and ICAO Airport Services Manual Doc 9137 Part 5 Removal of Disabled Aircraft.
+This course prepares you to identify potential issues with removing immobilized or disabled aircraft in a timely manner.
+The course content is based on the IATA Aircraft Recovery Task Force (ARTF) syllabus for theoretical training and ICAO Airport Services Manual Doc 9137 Part 5 Removal of Disabled Aircraft.
 This course follows the general format of ATA e-Business iSpec 2200.

 Course Code: TALS-15

 - It is recommended (though not essential) that participants have a basic aircraft engineering and/or airport operations knowledge.